frouty/doc_oph_odoo/README.md

 so I get an odoo80 dir with the branch 8.0 of odoo

-#How to update from main odoo repository
+#How to update the local odoo filesystem  from main odoo repository
 Add a path to the original forked repository  and name it upstream.
 To get the url of your main repository go to you fork repository on github web, look for "forked from odoo/odoo" click on the link.On the new page: "clone or download" copy/paste that url.
 - 1 cd path/to/odoo8